 Hi!
-We’re Ben and Charlotte, both second year Geographers, and now your welfare officers!
+We’re Ben and Charlotte, both third-year Geographers, and now your welfare officers!
 Our main role is to support you during your time at Trinity Hall.
 University life can have very extreme ups and downs, and it’s difficult to know what to do if you’re feeling a bit lost.
 We therefore hope to be your first point of call whenever any issues arise, and hope that by being an active presence around college you feel comfortable enough to come to us about anything, whether that be related to work, family, friends, and anything in between.
 With the whole Welfare Team, the college counsellors and a number of personal tutors, Trinity Hall has an extensive support network which we as Welfare Officers can point you towards to prevent these issues becoming potentially more serious problems.
 As part of our supportive role, we’ll be holding numerous welfare events throughout term, including our weekly Welfare Tea, so take a look at our calendar or the Welfare Network to see what’s going on.
 We’ll also be keeping college stocked with sexual health supplies and emergency sanitary products.
 We’re always open to suggestions, so let us know if we could be doing anything else to make your time at Trinity Hall any better!
 Please contact us (firstname.lastname@example.org), or catch us around college whenever – we love a chat!

 Treasurer: George Smith (grs44)